Brain Health & Dementia Awareness Grant

 Taking proactive steps to address dementia

-The DOH’s Healthy Aging Program, in partnership with the Dementia Action Collaborative of Washington, has awarded grants for brain health and dementia awareness (PDF) to community and faith-based partners.
-On this page, grant awardees can find documents and resources to support their grant activities, as well as educational sessions and tools to implement the Brain Health & Dementia Awareness in our Communities (BDAC) curriculum.
+The Washington State Department of Health (DOH) Healthy Aging Program, in partnership with the Dementia Action Collaborative of Washington, has awarded grants for brain health and dementia awareness (PDF) to community and faith-based partners.
+On this page, grant awardees can find documents and resources to support their grant activities and tools to implement the Brain Health & Dementia Awareness in our Communities (BDAC) curriculum.

 Optional Activity List & Supporting Resources

-The Dementia Grant Optional Activities page provides grantees a list of the activities they could choose to implement as well as resources to support each activity.
+The Dementia Grant Optional Activities page provides grantees with a list of activities they could choose to implement and resources to support each activity.

 Grant Templates